Keitho08/pands-project/README.md

 ```
 All of the above libraries were pre-installed by Anaconda while installing Python.
 The following libaries were used:

-* Numpy: Numpy is a library for python that supports arrays and hugh level mathematical functions.
+* Numpy: Numpy is a library for python that supports arrays and high level mathematical functions.
 It is used in this project for mathematical calculations on the data and arranging the data numerically.
 * Pandas: Pandas is a software library for Python for data manipulation and analysis.
 It is used in this project for reading files and managing data.
-* Matplotlib.pyloy: Matplotlib is a library for plotting the python language and its extension Numpy.
+* Matplotlib.pyplot: Matplotlib is a library for plotting the python language and its extension Numpy.
 It is used for plotting the data in this project.
 * Seaborn: Seaborn is a python data library to create visualisations based on matplotlib.
 Seaborn was specifically chosen for this project due to the attractive and informative graphical output.

 ## 2.2 The Data Set